python/mypy/mypyc/doc/dev-intro.md

 ### Debuggging Segfaults

-If you experience a segfault, using a debugger that supports C, such as gdb or lldb, is recommended.
+If you experience a segfault, it's recommended to use a debugger that supports C, such as gdb or lldb, to look into the segfault.

 If a test case segfaults, you can run tests using the debugger, so you can inspect the stack: